enzuru/company-spell/README.md

 ![A dropdown selection in Emacs with word suggestions](doc/example.gif)

 An Emacs `company-mode` backend for any terminal spellchecker.
-Unlike `company-ispell` which asks for a plaintext dictionary to be specified for ispell, this just pipes results from any spellchecking command on your computer into `company-mode`.
+Unlike `company-ispell` which asks for a plaintext dictionary to be specified for ispell, this just pipes results from any spellchecking program on your computer into `company-mode` with no questions asked!
 I have not run into any notable performance issues with this approach.

 It will automatically run on any buffer that has a major mode derived from `text-mode`, which includes almost all modes meant for human writing.